WernerVdM97/Investec_TC/docs/index.markdown

 <img src="assets/werner1.jpg" alt="Werner van der Merwe" width="400"/>

+There are two Werners in this team, to make it even more confusing we also have the same surname.
 BEng E&E graduate that majored in informatics.
 Currently, final year MEng Industrial Engineering student majoring in data science.
 Crypto enthusiast since 2017.

 ## Werner van der Merwe #2

 <img src="assets/werner2.jpg" alt="Werner van der Merwe" width="400"/>

-# The Goal
+Werner is currently a postgraduate electronic engineering student working on unsupervised language problems with a main focus on using probabilistic graphical models and other Bayesian techniques in order to do phoneme classification of spoken language.
+Werner loves developing software and working with people.